Build a SvelteKit Markdown Blog

 // ...

-🐿️ Before deploying run npm run build and npm run preview to check for any obvious errors instead of finding out about it during deployment.
-This is going to create a .vercel folder which should be added to .gitignore.
+🐿️ You can run npm run build and npm run preview to check for any obvious errors instead of finding out about it during deployment.
+The build command is going to create a .vercel folder which should be added to your .gitignore file.

-Create a new project on GitHub and name it anything you want then push the code to GitHub.
+Create a new project on GitHub and push the code:

 terminal